axone-protocol/docs/docs/whitepaper/solution.md

 ![solution-9](/img/content/whitepaper/solution-9.webp)

-When an Identity wishes to engage a workflow within a Zone, a service execution agreement as a Pactum smart contract will be established among the involved participants.
+When an Identity wishes to engage a workflow within a zone, a service execution agreement as a Pactum smart contract will be established among the involved participants.

-1. This agreement verifies the alignment of governance rules of the Zone and the digital resources involved in the execution and also checks the conformity of all rules within the entire execution context.
-This context includes the resources and the Zone, as well as the user who initiated the workflow.
+1. This agreement verifies the alignment of governance rules of the zone and the digital resources involved in the execution and also checks the conformity of all rules within the entire execution context.
+This context includes the resources and the zone, as well as the user who initiated the workflow.
 2. Pactum then oversees the entire execution flow of all the resources.
 3. Lastly, the Pactum smart contract is able to apply retribution rules, ensuring distribution of rewards or compensation in accordance with defined retribution rules.
 Concretely, Pactum acts as a **decentralized regulator** coordinating the orchestration of digital resources and managing cases of error.